SmittieC/dimagi_final/README.md

+## To run the server:

+> just db-up
+> just migrate
+> just run-server

-# To improve:
+# High level things to improve:
-- City / Location Caching by means of another table
+- Cache city info by means of using another table.
-- Test DB drop / table recreation